-127. We recall that the Tunis Agenda for the Information Society established a framework of eleven Action Lines, together with eight subsidiary Action Lines, concerned with different aspects of digital development.
-We recognise the value that many governments, have attributed to these Action Lines in supporting the formulation of national strategies and approaches to digital development.

-128. We call on Action Line facilitators to ensure close alignment with the 2030 Agenda for Sustainable Development when considering new work to implement the outcomes of the World Summit, according to their existing mandates and resources.
+109. We reaffirm our commitment to the framework of Action Lines established in the Tunis Agenda for the Information Society.
+We recognize the value that many governments have attributed to this framework in supporting the formulation of national strategies and approaches to digital development.
+We call on Action Line facilitators to ensure close alignment with the 2030 Agenda for Sustainable Development when considering new work to implement the outcomes of the World Summit, according to their existing mandates and resources.

+110. We recognize the importance of human rights to the implementation of all Action Lines and request the Office of the United Nations High Commissioner for Human Rights to contribute to their facilitation and assessment.
+We also call on Action Lines to address gender equality and the empowerment of women and girls as a core theme within their work, with the full involvement of the United Nations Entity for Gender Equality and the Empowerment of Women and other stakeholders.

-129. We further request Action Line facilitators to develop implementation roadmaps for their Action Lines, including potential targets, indicators and metrics to facilitate monitoring and measurement, and to report on the outcomes of this review to the 30th session of the Commission on Science and Technology for Development in 2027.
+111. We request the Action Line facilitators, in coordination with UNGIS, to develop targeted and result-oriented implementation roadmaps for their respective Action Lines and the outcomes of the present resolution, linking the WSIS Action Lines with relevant Sustainable Development Goal targets and Global Digital Compact commitments, including potential targets, indicators and metrics to facilitate monitoring and measurement, and to report on the outcomes of this work to the thirtieth session of the Commission on Science and Technology for Development in 2027.

-130. We recognise the importance of human rights to the implementation of all Action Lines and call on the Office of the United Nations High Commissioner for Human Rights to play a part in the facilitation and assessment of all Action Lines.

-131. We call on all Action Lines and Action Line facilitators to address gender equality and empowerment of women as a core theme within their work to implement the outcomes of the Summit, with the full involvement of the United Nations Entity for Gender Equality and the Empowerment of Women (UN-Women) and other stakeholders.

 Monitoring and measurement

-132. We acknowledge the importance of data and statistics to support information and communications technology for development and call for further quantitative data to support evidence-based decision-making, as well as the inclusion of ICT data in national strategies for the development of statistics and regional statistical work programmes.

-133. We commit to strengthen international cooperation to close the current serious gaps on data for development and to increase its public availability.
-We will champion the responsible use and sharing of data within and between countries to advance progress across the Sustainable Development Goals.
+112. We acknowledge the importance of data and statistics to support information and communications technology for development and call for further quantitative data to support evidence-based decision-making, as well as the inclusion of ICT data in national strategies for the development of statistics and regional statistical work programmes.
+We are committed to strengthening international cooperation to close the current serious gaps on data for development and champion the responsible use and sharing of data within and between countries to advance progress across the Sustainable Development Goals.

-134. We note with appreciation the work of the Partnership on Measuring ICT for Development, which was established at the time of the World Summit and has made a valuable contribution to the development of indicators, data gathering and dissemination of data on the Information Society.
-We acknowledge the work of United Nations agencies and other stakeholders to develop targets, indicators and metrics for various dimensions of the Information Society.
+113. We note with appreciation the work of the Partnership on Measuring ICT for Development, which has made a valuable contribution to the development of indicators, data gathering and dissemination of data on the Information Society.
+We welcome the work of United Nations agencies and other stakeholders to develop targets, indicators and metrics within their mandates and areas of expertise.